Investing in Japan

 3.6.2 Deduction of purchase tax

 Consumption tax on purchasing (receipt of the transfer or rental/lease of assets or the provision of services from another party) may be deducted from consumption tax on the taxable base when calculating the amount of consumption tax to be paid.
 The amount of this deduction is limited, however, depending on the percentage of taxable sales.
-If taxable sales (*1) during the base period (*2) amounted to 50 million yen or less, the product of consumption tax on the taxable base multiplied by a given percentage determined by industry may be considered the consumption tax on purchasing for the current taxable year and allowed as a deduction if the prescribed notification is submitted to the director of the tax office.
+In order for the consumption tax on the purchase to be deducted, both account ledgers and invoices that describe certain matters have to be retained.
+For the prescribed cross-border supplies of electronic commerce by foreign enterprises, only the consumption tax on the purchases that are subject to the reverse charge system and the purchases that are received from the registered foreign enterprises can be deducted.
+If taxable sales*1 during the base period*2 amounted to 50 million yen or less, the product of consumption tax on the taxable base multiplied by a given percentage determined by industry, may be considered the consumption tax on purchasing for the current taxable year and allowed as a deduction if the prescribed notification is submitted to the director of the tax office.

 3.6.3 Tax exempt enterprises